 Trainees continue to apply for study leave through existing locally determined mechanisms.
 Placement providers retain the decision as to whether individuals may be released for study leave.
-It remains a requirement for individuals to get their study leave request approved by their Educational Supervisor or equivalent and additional approvers (e.g., Training Programme Director (TPD) or Head of School) dependent on local requirements.
+It remains a requirement for individuals to get their study leave request approved by their Educational Supervisor or as determined by the relevant study leave team (e.g., Training Programme Director (TPD) or Head of School), dependent on local requirements.